tomjuggler/LED-SITE-INDICATOR/readme.txt

 === LED-SITE-INDICATOR ===
-Contributors: roytanck, tomjuggler
+Contributors: tomjuggler
 Tags: MQTT, IoT, internet-of-things
 Requires at least: 4.4
 Tested up to: 5.8.1
-Stable tag: 1.1
+Stable tag: 1.2.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 LED-SITE-INDICATOR connects WordPress to the Internet of Things.
 Use this plugin to automatically send MQTT messages when something happens on your website.

+LED-SITE-INDICATOR does not work on PHP8 or higher - currently the code is being upgraded to be compatible.

 == Description ==
+Please note that currently LED-SITE-INDICATOR does not work on PHP8 or higher - the code is being upgraded to be compatible.

 Setting up LED-SITE-INDICATOR is easy.
 Simply supply your MQTT broker's details and configure which WordPress events should trigger messages.